OpenVisualCloud/CDN-Transcode-Sample/doc/CDN_Transcode_Sample_Getting_Started_Guide.md

 ## Auto deployment
 The auto deploy supports both docker swarm and docker compose.
 You're recommended to use docker compose in this sample.
 The auto deploy will deploy the live streaming and VOD services automatically using a default video stream "big buck bunny" as an example.
 To simply the setup, the original source video content are local content but not streamed from the RTMP streaming server.

 **Note**: If you want to use other video clips to try the auto deployment, you can simply copy the clips into <CDN-Transcode-Sample>/volume/video/archive folder, then run below command to generate video clip thumbnails.
-The transcode service will do 1:N transcoding for these clips.
-It's recommended to use .mp4 video clips.
+The transcode service will perform 1:N transcoding for these video clips.
+It's recommended to use .mp4 video clip files.
 ```
 ffmpeg -i <CDN-Transcode-Sample>/volume/video/archive/<clip_name> -vf "thumbnail,scale=640:360" -frames:v 1 -y <CDN-Transcode-Sample>/volume/video/archive/<clip_name>.png
 ```
 ### Start CDN transcode service
-Use the following commands on CDN-Transcode server to stop/start docker swarm service **Note**: Initialize docker swarm on CDN-Transcode server if you have not:
+Run below steps on CDN-Transcode server to stop/start docker swarm service.

+- Initialize docker swarm if you have not
 ```bash
 sudo docker swarm init
 ```
-Then start/stop services on CDN-Transcode server as follows:
+- Restart docker swarm services
 ```bash
 make stop_docker_swarm
 make start_docker_swarm
 ```

-Use the following commands on CDN-Transcode server to stop/start docker-compose service
+- Restart docker-compose service
 ```bash
 make stop_docker_compose
 make start_docker_compose